Michelle Legge

 Yes.
 Even if you’re using no KYC crypto exchanges, most tax offices have released clear guidance that crypto is subject to tax, and any attempt to avoid tax on cryptocurrency is tax evasion and a criminal offense with steep penalties.

-Read next: How to (legally!) avoid tax on your crypto.
+Read next: How to (legally) avoid tax on your crypto.

 How Koinly can help

-Koinly crypto tax calculator makes it easy to do your crypto taxes, whichever exchange, wallet, or blockchain you’re using.
+Koinly's crypto tax calculator makes it easy to do your crypto taxes, whichever exchange, wallet, or blockchain you’re using.
 We support all of the exchanges mentioned above, as well as hundreds more.

 FAQs